julianpoemp/ngrx-simple/README.md

 ### Methods

 There are currently three types of methods: `do`, `success` and `fail`.
-For each method there are to methods: one method with properties (e.g. `doP`) and one without properties (`do`).
+For each method there are two methods: one method with properties (e.g. `doP`) and one without properties (`do`).

 ### Contributons